Jacek Markunas was born on August 13th 1952 in Lodz, Poland and died September 7th 2005.

 In 1995 he completed the Polish-French post-graduate study of Marketing and Management and he becoming a Master of Economics at both: the University of Lodz and University of Lyon III France.

-From the 1980 he expressed himself through painting, particularly abstract works, showing his works at various exhibitions.
+From the 1980 he expressed himself through painting, particularly abstract works, showing his works at various exhibitions in Poland and Europe.
 Mixing art and design with economics and technical knowledge was his life credo.

 Jacek Markunas created poetry, drama, film scripts, short stories, design clothing, fabrics furniture, pottery and jewellery.
 But it was painting in which he expressed his personality all the most.
 He loved painting and creating abstract worlds.
 He enjoyed experimenting with form and colour, creating simple and clear compositions based on abstraction and his imagination.